Hanabi-Live/hanabi-live/docs/FEATURES.md

 * A shared replay is similar to a normal replay, but others can join to have a coordinated review session.
 * At the end of each game, you will automatically be put into a shared replay with everyone who played the game.
 * The leader controls what turn is being shown.
 By default, the leader will be the person who created the game or created the shared replay.
+* Players can "break free" of what the leader is showing by clicking the "Pause Shared Turns" button, or by manually navigating to a different turn.
+To resyncronize with the team, they need to click on the "Use Shared Turns Button".
+(The up arrow and down arrow are also shortcuts for clicking on this button.)
 * The leader can right-click on a card to highlight it with a red arrow (to point out things to the other players).
-* The leader can Ctrl + Shift + Alt + right-click on a card to morph it into an arbitrary card.
 * The current leader can be seen by hovering over the "👑" icon in the bottom right-hand corner.
-* The leader role can be transfered by right-clicking on a player's name or by right-clicking the crown.
+* The leader role can be transfered by right-clicking the crown.

+#### Hypotheticals

+* In a shared replay, the leader has the option to begin a hypothetical.
+* In a hypothetical, the leader can perform actions for all of the players, playing the game forward for as long as desired.
+* Hypotheticals are useful to show what would happen if a player decided to do a different move than they really did in the game.
+* When a hypothetical is active, other players cannot "break free" or return to previous turns.
+* The leader can Alt + right-click on a card to morph it into an arbitrary card.
+This can be useful for showing how players have to account for different kinds of situations or to create specific game states.

 #### Game Statistics